pandorien/pandorien/README.md

 # Currently Building

-- Terminal-style developer portfolio interface
+- Terminal-style developer portfolio (command-based navigation)
-- Expanding Home For The Holidays platform
+- Expanding Home For The Holidays with new features
-- New experimental UI systems in CodeWeaver Labs
+- UI experiments and interaction systems in CodeWeaver Labs

 ---